+\begin{Rem} Since the contact structure in \ref{Miln} is isotopic to the standard one, one can actually see a Legendrian representative of $\L(K_1)$ directly inside $(S^3,\xi_0)$ with a Lagrangian surface in $D^4$ whose boundary is this representative. \end{Rem}

 \begin{Rem} The computation of $TB(\L)$ in (ii) is a classical result of Bennequin, see \cite{Benpf}.
-Part (iii) gives a new proof of the local Thom conjecture first proved by Kronheimer and Mrowka in \cite{KroMr} as we have shown that the Milnor fiber is genus minimizing among all surfaces in $D^4$ bounded by $K$. \end{Rem}
+Part (iii) is known as the local Thom conjecture proved by Kronheimer and Mrowka in \cite{KroMr} as we have shown that the Milnor fiber is genus minimizing among all surfaces in $D^4$ bounded by $K$. \end{Rem}